manyahin/myjournal/README.md

 # Backup

-The backup script will make tar.gz archive in backup folder and will upload it to Dropbox
+The backup script will make tar.gz archive in backup folder and upload it to Dropbox

 ```bash
 # setup dropbox app token (only once)